 - Somewhere safe for the baby to sleep.
 It really comes down to personal preference whether you’ll want to use a bassinet for the first few months or a cot from birth.
 Both need a firm fitting, clean mattress which leaves no gaps at the ends or sides.
 Most babies graduate to a cot at around 3-4 months so cradles/cribs and bassinets are only a short term option.
 Some families have bassinets or cradles/cribs which have been passed down in the family and which every new baby has slept in.
 Keeping up family traditions is important though you’ll need to satisfy yourself that an older style bassinet or cradle/crib meets the current safety standards and will not pose a risk to your baby.

-Check the ACCC Australian Competition and Consumer Commission)
+Check the information on household cots at the ACCC Australian Competition and Consumer Commission)

-- * Note: The Australian Sids and Kids Organisation states that the safest place for a baby to sleep is in its own safe sleeping environment next to the parent's bed for the first 6-12 months of life.You'll need to think about the space you have available in your room and being able to fit a bassinet or a cot alongside your bed.
+- * Note: Red Nose states that the safest place for a baby to sleep is in its own safe sleeping environment next to the parent's bed for the first 6-12 months of life.You'll need to think about the space you have available in your room and being able to fit a bassinet or a cot alongside your bed.
 Keeping a supply of clothing and nappy change items close by makes practical sense especially for the middle of the night.
 If you aren't keen for your bedroom to look like a nursery, investigate temporary storage solutions or clear some space in your own cupboards.

 - You will need a range of cot linen, preferably made of cotton or natural fibres.
 Muslin or cotton wraps, bunny rugs, light weight blankets or cellular blankets are also essential.